Code Style. Python

 Select this checkbox to add line feed character at the end of file.

 Use continuation indent for

-Select the Method call argument checkbox to use continuation indent for list of arguments and the Collections and comprehensions checkbox for multi-line collection literals and comprehensions.
+Select the Method call argument checkbox to use continuation indent for a list of arguments and the Collections and comprehensions checkbox for multi-line collection literals and comprehensions.
+By default, the Method declaration parameters is selected, so that parameters within a method be indented using the continuation indent value.
 The value of the continuation indent is defined in the Tabs and Indents tab.
 If these checkboxes are not selected, then the indent value is used.